jaantollander/Nonlinear-Optimization/Project 1/report.md

 # Discussion and conclusions
-The optimization methods produce solution that are global optima when applied to functions that are (quasi) convex.
+The optimization methods produce solution that are global optima when applied to functions that are convex.
 Functions \ref{func:f1}, \ref{func:f2}, and \ref{func:f4} are convex, and thus their solutions are global.

 Optimization methods on functions \ref{func:f1}, \ref{func:f2}, and \ref{func:f3} are ranked by their performance in tables \ref{table:2}, \ref{table:3}, \ref{table:4}.
 For each method, the timing is an average of 1000 individual timings.